dfki-ric/pytransform3d/doc/source/user_guide/rotations.rst

 .. plot:: ../../examples/plots/plot_axis_angle.py

-Each rotation can be represented by a single rotation around one axis.
+Each rotation can be represented by a single rotation about one axis.
 The axis can be represented as a three-dimensional unit vector and the angle by a scalar: